salvatoreallegra/salvatoreallegrafrontend/README.md

 ## Installation

--Clone the application
+- Clone the application
--Run NPM or NPX install on the command line to install node modules -Run NPM start on the command line
+- Run NPM or NPX install on the command line to install node modules
+- Run NPM start on the command line
--Navigate to localhost:3000 in your browser.
+- Navigate to localhost:3000 in your browser.

 ## Documentation